 In a way this is like the FCC approach to towers, which curtailed the extent of local government jurisdiction over zoning regulation of towers.

-Our opinion is that the needs of autonomous (self-driving) vehicles for lots of real-time data adjacent to streets are major drivers of both the development of the 5G technology and positive attitude of regulators toward it.
+Our opinion is that the needs of autonomous (self-driving) vehicles for lots of real-time data adjacent to streets are major drivers of both the development of the 5G technology and the positive attitude of regulators toward it.
+Incidentally, if you are a community leader who hasn't thought much about the impact of autonomous vehicles on both the form and function of your community, you could take a detour over to the driverless vehicles and planning page.

 Recognize that there are real social benefits to small cell technology.
 Fast and reliable free or inexpensive broadband by phone would allow everyone with the right phone and data provider to connect automatically in proximity to the small cell, whether they are riding or walking, or whether their homes are near the facility.
 This may reduce the very negative digital divide situation in our country where poor people have less internet access than those who are better off.